mart1n-xyz/NFTcrypt/README.md

 - browse your NFTs, view secrets, and verify their authenticity

 ## How to use
+### Publishing your encryption key
+NFTcrypt relies on e2e public key encryption (with the functionality of Metamask).
+Therefore, whether you are a seller or buyer, first, you must publish your encryption key in NFTcrypt encryption key registry (EncKeyRegistry contract).
+That makes it accessible for the seller, so that s/he can use it for encryption of the secret for you.
+### Batches
+NFTcrypt tokens are organized in batches.
+A batch is a set of tokens that share the same metadata/characteristics, including the same secret.
+Hence, apart from tokenID, they are identical.
+Therefore, all the seller actions (mint, sell) apply to the entire batch, while buyers buy an individual token.
+However, secret reveal is seller's action that apploes to individual token as it targets a particular buyer (and respective encryption key).
 ### Seller
+As a seller, you need to go through the following steps:

+1. Deploy your NFTcrypt ERC721 contract (choose its name and symbol) from NFTcrypt factory.
+Further steps interact with the deployed NFTcrypt contract.
+2. Mint NFTcrypt batch
+   + Choose one of your deployed NFTcrypt contracts for minting.
+   + Enter token details (name, description, URL of an image), these are uploaded as JSON to IPFS (link to it is set as tokenURI/metadata in the next step).
+   + Enter the desired number of tokens and mint them.
+   + Set the secret.
+It will be encrypted using your encryption key and saved in the SimpleSave contract for later reveals (so that you do not need to remember it).
+   + Hash the secret.
+Your secret will be hashed and saved so that once buyers decrypt the secret, its authenticity can be verified.
+   + Congrats, you just minted your NFTs.
+3. Sell your NFTs

 ### Buyer

 ## Technical details